We are Evening Peace

 Sat., November 18, 2017 at 7 p.m. — Evening Peace LIVE at Neir's Tavern

 Our audience was treated to live vocal and instrumental music consisting of original compositions, beautiful renditions of standards, and humor.
 The audience also had the opportunity to experience pleasant relaxation techniques from the author's book, "Success From Serenity—Making Your Nervous System Work For You."
 Our show was performed by our inspirational group, Evening Peace, at the landmark tavern, Neir's, where the famous bar scene from "Goodfellas" was filmed.
 Remarkably, Neir's is also the establishment in which the iconic Mae West got her start.

 Written as a template for a way of life that can work for everyone, for a civilized world.
 My hope, in writing the song, was also to positively influence young minds who might otherwise find it "romantic" to pick up arms and destroy innocent lives.

 While seeming to be about a football player, on a broader scale, the song is a metaphor for life, asking what we personally hold dear.

 Written as an inspirational piece that encourages us to look to those experiences of ours which have uplifted us for our support, rather than dwelling on temporary disappointments.

-A deeply inspirational and moving song by Ervin Drake and Jimmy Shirl, who also wrote the iconic I Believe; and Ervin wrote It Was A Very Good Year, among many other classics.
+A deeply inspirational and moving song by Ervin Drake and Jimmy Shirl, who also wrote the iconic I Believe.
+Ervin also wrote It Was A Very Good Year, among many other classics.

-This interpretation of the song expresses an ambivalence with regard to remaining with a woman, while being pulled by the freedom of the wild goose.
+This interpretation of the song expresses the ambivalence between remaining with a woman and being pulled by the freedom of the wild goose.

 A famous classic love song by Sammy Fain (music) and Irving Kahal (lyrics), this is our Evening Peace rendition of this beautiful, ethereal ballad.